berkeley-scf/tutorial-dask-future/python-ray.md

 # 3. Ray on multiple machines (nodes)

 Here we'll follow the [Ray instructions to start up Ray processes across multiple nodes within a Slurm job](https://docs.ray.io/en/master/cluster/slurm.html).

+Make sure to request multiple cores per node via --cpus-per-task (on Savio you'd generally set this equal to the number of cores per node).

 We need to start the main Ray process (the Ray 'head node') on the head (first) node of Slurm allocation.
 Then we need to start one worker process for the remaining nodes (do not start a worker on the head node).